dwm9100b/HowTo-EmployeeOnboardingUsingSharePoint/README.md

 To use:

+1. Right side of the GitHub page
+2. Under the Releases section
-1. Click on the green "Code" button above
+3. Click on the latest release
+4. You'll be taken to the release page
-2. Click on Download ZIP
+5. Click on the **EmployeeOnboardingTutorial.zip** file
-3. Unzip the downloaded zip
-4. Note where you downloaded this zip
+6. Download should start, note the download location
-5. From within your PowerApp studio
+7. From within your PowerApp studio
-6. Select Apps in the left nav
+8. Select Apps in the left nav
-7. From the top nav, select Import canvas app
+9. From the top toolbar, select Import canvas app
-8. When asked, navigate to the unzipped location
+10. When asked, navigate to the download location
-9. Select the app zip file
+11. Select the **EmployeeOnboardingTutorial.zip** file
-10. Then follow the prompts
+12. Then follow the prompts
-11. Once imported, publish and run the app
+13. Once imported, publish and run the app

 Enjoy,